hatooku/beatbox/README.md

 - Using React.js specifically (or proving that your framework is better)
 - Having clean modular code that shows an understanding of closures and functional programming

+<h2>Submission</h2>
+- Fork this repo, and send a merge request only when you're ready for us to take a look!